-- The metal must extend a minimum of 0.25 inch (6.4 mm) below the roof sheathing and extend up the roof deck a minimum of 2 inches (51 mm).
+- The metal must extend a minimum of 0.25 inch (6.4 mm) beyond the roof sheathing and extend up the roof deck a minimum of 2 inches (51 mm).

-- Each piece must be fastened to the roof deck at a maximum of 12 inches (305 mm) apart.
+- Each piece of drip edge must be fastened to the roof deck at a maximum of 12 inches (305 mm) apart.

-- Where the drip is installed is very important:
+- Where the drip edge is installed is very important:

 - On the eaves, the roof underlayment goes over the drip edge.